Renusmiley/Renusmiley/README.md

 -  I’m currently focusing on my aim
--  I’m currently learning Full Stack Data Science on iNeuron.
+-  I’m currently learning Data science.
 -  I have 3.5 years of expereince on Software Manual Tester.